30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 Request for a meeting

-Even if a salary increase letter is issued, holding a meeting with the employer can come in handy in getting the raise.
+Even if this letter is issued, holding a meeting with the employer can come in handy in getting the raise.
 As much as an in-person meeting is dreadful, it gives you an opportunity to appeal to the employer’s personality, thus boosting your chances of getting your request approved.

 Set everything up

-Plan everything beforehand.
-The company always wants to know they are awarding the raise based on merit and the benefits.
+Plan everything.
+The company always wants to know they are awarding the raise based on merit and benefits.
 Therefore, you can set up the request to reflect a win-win situation for both the employer and the employee.

 Write down examples of reasons

 Lastly, write down all the justifiable reasons why you deserve the raise.
-These reasons are then outlined in the salary increase letter to be handed to the employer.
+These reasons are then outlined in the letter to be handed to the employer.

 Related: How to Disclose Your Salary Requirements